tolerl1/EventDrivenPython/README.md

 - A CloudFormation template is included that provisions the necessary infrastructure (CloudFront distribution with an S3 origin) on AWS to host a dashboard.

 ### SNS
-An SNS topic is created to alert the amount of rows added when the ETL job completes and any run-time failures.
+An SNS topic sends an alert of amount of rows added when the ETL job completes and any run-time failures.

 ### CI/CD
 GitHub Actions is used to build and deploy the SAM package to AWS when a change is detected on the src folder or template.

 ### Current Dashboard
 The [current dashboard](https://app.redash.io/logan-toler/public/dashboards/bQv4OpTwd8oZ2NHjT31gtjtIFiDayXu1XPK0NbTM) is hosted on Redash.
-I will eventually move this over to the Vue.js app that I am working on.
+I will eventually move this over to a Vue.js app that I am working on.

 SaaS dashboard solutions are very expensive and there is the additional cost of running scans/queries against a DynamoDB table to obtain the data.
 Using other AWS database solutions would be overkill for this challenge and still carry a high operating cost.
 Therefore, DynamoDB was chosen and using a custom dashboard by only using the CSV stored in S3, would further reduce the cost.